zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

                  ...
              }

-          If no event handler is required specify :c:macro:`NULL`.
+          If no event handler is required specify :cpp:macro:`NULL`.

 Public Event
 ------------